dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 *Source: Normal male 46,XY human karyotype.
 Wessex Reg.
 Genetics Centre.
 [Wellcome Collection](https://wellcomecollection.org/works/zd7rdetc).
 Licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)*

-Human chromosomes vary greatly in size, ranging from about 47 million to 247 million base pairs.
+Human chromosomes vary greatly in size, *ranging from about 47 million to 247 million base pairs*.
 They’re numbered roughly in order of decreasing size, from chromosome 1 to 22.
 Interestingly, chromosome 21 is actually slightly shorter than chromosome 22.
 These 22 numbered chromosomes are called autosomes.
 The remaining two — X and Y — are known as sex chromosomes.

 **IMPORTANT**: Although we inherit one chromosome of each pair from each parent, the sequences are remarkably similar.
-On average, the difference between homologous chromosomes is only about 0.2%.
+On average, **the difference between homologous chromosomes is only about 0.2%**.
 This means that out of 3 billion base pairs, about 2.994 billion are identical between maternal and paternal copies.
-Keep that in mind — it becomes especially important when we explore how DNA sequencing and variant analysis work.
+Keep that in mind — it becomes especially important when we explore how DNA sequencing and variant analysis work (in another blog post).
 {: .notice--warning}

 ### The Human Genome Project

-The Human Genome Project was a landmark scientific effort that, over 13 years, successfully mapped and sequenced the entire human genome, about 3 billion base pairs.
-This achievement resulted in the first version of a reference genome, a composite representation built by identifying consensus sequences (essentially, majority voting) across the genomes of multiple volunteers.
+The Human Genome Project was a landmark scientific effort that, over 13 years, successfully **mapped and sequenced the entire human genome**, about 3 billion base pairs.
+This achievement resulted in the first version of a **reference genome, a composite representation built by identifying consensus sequences** (essentially, majority voting) across the genomes of multiple volunteers.
 Since the genomic difference between any two individuals is only about 0.2%, a shared reference could be reliably constructed.

-With the reference genome in place, sequencing a new individual's genome shifted from a de novo assembly (meaning, assembling it from scratch) challenge to a comparative one.
-This newer approach, called read alignment, involves mapping fragments of the individual's DNA to corresponding regions in the reference genome, allowing for small mismatches that reflect individual variation.
+With the reference genome in place, sequencing a new individual's genome shifted from a *de novo* assembly (meaning, assembling it from scratch) challenge to a comparative one.
+This newer approach, called **read alignment**, involves **mapping fragments of the individual's DNA to corresponding regions in the reference genome**, allowing for small mismatches that reflect individual variation.

-**(Not So) Fun Fact**: An estimated 6%–8% of the human genome consists of sequences derived from endogenous retroviruses (ERVs)—ancient viruses that once integrated their genetic material into our ancestors' DNA and have been inherited ever since.
+**(Not So) Fun Fact**: An estimated 6%–8% of the human genome consists of sequences derived from **endogenous retroviruses (ERVs)**—ancient viruses that once integrated their genetic material into our ancestors' DNA and have been inherited ever since.
 {: .notice--info}

-**(A Little) Fun Fact**: Approximately 50% of the human genome consists of repeats, patterns that occur in multiple copies throughout the genome.
+**(A Little) Fun Fact**: Approximately 50% of the human genome consists of **repeats**, patterns that occur in multiple copies throughout the genome.
 One particularly abundant repeat is the **Alu element**, a short stretch of about 300 nucleotides that appears over 1 million times, accounting for roughly 10.7% of the entire genome.
 {: .notice--info}

 ### Chromosome in Python